seqcode/allo/README.md

 ```

-Finally, the output of the aligners must be sorted by read name.
-Additionally, you may want to use samtools view to get rid of unproperly mapped pairs.
+Finally, the output of the aligners must be sorted by read name in order to use Allo.
+If using Bowtie1, you may want to use samtools view to get rid of unproperly mapped pairs.
 It is possible to use Allo with discordant or mixed pairs but Allo will treat them equally to proper pairs.
 Proceed accordingly.
 ```
 samtools collate -o ALIGNEROUTPUT_SORT.SAM ALIGNEROUTPUT_FILTER.SAM
 ```